AlirezaRahimpour/Meta-Learning-for-few-shot-classification/README.md

-# Meta-Learning-for-few-shot-classification
-WACV2020: Class-Discriminative Feature Embedding For Meta-Learning based Few-Shot Classification
+# WACV2020: Class-Discriminative Feature Embedding For Meta-Learning based Few-Shot Classification

 Although deep learning-based approaches have been very effective in solving problems with plenty of labeled data, they suffer in tackling problems for which labeled data